kuznia-rdzeni/zephyr-on-litex-coreblocks/README.md

 need to be adjusted in Zephyr SoC Kconfigs and device trees.

-To (currently) use coreblocks with custom `CoreConfigurations` or apply some patches, it is needed to modify sources in `pythondata-cpu-coreblocks` and reinstall it (don't forget to increment version!).
+To (currently) use coreblocks with custom `CoreConfigurations` or apply some patches, it is needed to modify sources in `pythondata-cpu-coreblocks` and reinstall it.
 LiteX will use new sources automatically on next build.
 It is recommended to change one of existing configurations, otherwise patching `litex.soc.cores.cpu` is also need to recognize new variant.